-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Germany.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Iceland.

 The NEPAD-OECD Africa Investment Initiative aims to strengthen the capacity of African countries to design and implement reforms that improve their business climate and raise the profile of Africa as an investment destination.

 This report provides recommendations on the design and implementation of a new investment promotion strategy for the Government of Chile.
 The work took place in a context of a series of investment policy related reforms in Chile, which finds itself needing a modern investment promotion strategy and instruments, particularly as its competitors for foreign direct investment are sharpening their investment promotion.

 English, PDF, 357kb